California Proposition 47

 Reducing Felonies To Misdemeanors For Theft And Drug Crimes

-In November 2014 California voters approved Proposition 47 which is a sentencing
+In November 2014, California voters approved Proposition 47, which is a

-reform measure designed to roll back unfair and outdated sentencing guidelines for
+sentencing reform measure designed to roll back unfair and outdated sentencing

 theft offenses.
 The provisions of Prop 47 are fully retroactive, setting forth

 a mechanism of relief for defendants who are currently in jail serving